-• An essay text box will accept typed words and numbers.
+An essay text box will accept typed words and numbers.
 Note that a correct numerical value typed in the essay box by itself receives full credit - formulas and explanations are not required.
 If a candidate chooses to do so, they may describe steps used in the calculation or show values using either a math editor function or typing out variables in an equation.
+Partial credit is given for a formula entered even if the calculation is wrong.
+Don't take too long to input the formula.